MicrosoftDocs/Viva/Viva/engage/get-started-with-viva-engage/azure-ad-b2b-guests-viva-engage.md

 > [!NOTES]
 > If your Viva Engage network is provisioned after December 15th, 2020, Microsoft Entra B2B guest functionality is enabled by default for your organization.
 >
-> To accept a guest invitation, you must use the Viva Engage desktop app or Viva Engage in a web.
+> External users must accept guest invitations on the Viva Engage desktop app or Viva Engage in a web.
 This functionality isn't currently supported on mobile devices (Android or iOS).

 To configure Microsoft Entra ID, Microsoft 365 Groups, and SharePoint settings, see [Collaborate with guests in a team](/microsoft-365/solutions/collaborate-as-team).